javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     alert( num.toFixed(1) ); // "12.3"
     ```

-    The rounding goes to the nearest value, similar to `Math.round`:
+    This round up or down to the nearest value, similar to `Math.round`:

     ```js run
     let num = 12.36;
     alert( num.toFixed(1) ); // "12.4"
     ```

     Please note that result of `toFixed` is a string.
-If the decimal part is shorter than required, zeroes are appended to its end:
+If the decimal part is shorter than required, zeroes are appended to the end:

     ```js run
     let num = 12.34;